 Iceland is also a member of the United Nations, the North Atlantic Treaty Organisation, the International Monetary Fund ("IMF"), the World Bank and the OECD.
 It is also a party to a number of other multinational organisations, including the Nordic Council and the Council of Europe.
 The country joined EFTA in 1970 and is a member of the EEA, which is a 28-nation free-trade zone of the EU and the EFTA countries.
 Iceland is also a contracting party to the General Agreement on Tariffs and Trade and ratified the agreement establishing the World Trade Organisation in December 1994.
 Iceland is part of the EU's internal market and the Schengen Area and, in July 2009, Iceland submitted a formal application for accession to the EU.
 In July 2010, Iceland's accession negotiations with the EU were formally opened and are currently on hold.
 Just over half the chapters to be negotiated have been opened for formal negotiations and a third had been provisionally closed in October 2012.
 In 2013 Iceland's major political parties took the position that any future accession to the EU should be subject to a popular referendum.
 At beginning of 2014 the governing parties agreed to formally withdraw the membership application, without first holding a referendum on the matter and submitted a bill to parliament seeking their approval to do so.
-This bill has not been approved in the parliament.
+In March 2015 the foreign Minister of Iceland stated that he had sent a letter to the EU withdrawing the application for membership without first seeking the approval of the parliament.